team-apm/apm/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

-All I can say right now is that I'm Japanese, so any pull requests related to English or i18n are most welcome!
+Also, I'm Japanese, so any pull requests related to English or i18n are most welcome!

 ## Languages & Framework